vmiklos/vmiklos.github.com/2025/sw-redline-reinstate.md

 case Alice proposed a delete, Bob can reinstate that by adding the same content again to the document, without typing the text manually after the delete.

-This is a UI feature: the resulting model is still just inserts and deletes, so it works even with DOCX files.
+This is a UI feature: the resulting model still only contains inserts and deletes, so it works even with DOCX files.

 ## Results so far